 Introduction to Multithreading Interview Questions and Answers in Java

-In Java, Multithreading is defined as the process of executing of two or more or multiple threads at the same time.
+In Java, Multithreading is defined as the process of executing two or more or multiple threads at the same time.
 It is used to make the process faster and according to system capacity.
-It is used to process the smallest units in parallel to achieve the things quickly and make the process faster.
+It is used to process the smallest units in parallel to achieve things quickly and make the process faster.
 It helps in saving memory space and time.
 It is mainly used for animation, gaming, and large applications.

 Part 1 – Multithreading Interview Questions in Java(Basic)